Employment law update: The year 2021 in the rear-view mirror and 2022 appearing on the horizon

 The new Act on Co-operation within Undertakings entered into force on 1 January 2022.
 The purpose of the new Act is to increase discussion and consultation between the employer and the employees.
 The Act contains an obligation for on-going dialogue between the employer and the employee representative.
 The procedures on co-operation consultations remain mainly similar as in the previous Act, but the new Act includes explicit rights for employee representatives to make proposals and propose alternative solutions.

 Further, amendments with respect to non-competition clauses and agreements entered into force on 1 January 2022.
 Under the new provisions, compensation for post-employment non-competition obligations is mandatory regardless of the length of the obligation and position of the employee.
-The amount of the compensation is 40% of the employee's salary for non-competition obligations of up to six months and 60% for non-competition obligations of at least six months.
+The amount of the compensation is 40% of the employee's salary for non-competition obligations of up to six months and 60% for non-competition obligations of more than six months.
 The maximum duration of the non-competition obligation remains the same and is 12 months, except for employees who are deemed to manage an independent part of the company or to be in a similar independent position.
 The employer is entitled to terminate the non-competition obligation by observing a notice period, the length of which is at least one third of the length of the post-employment non-competition obligation and in any event at least two months, and by terminating the non-competition obligation the employer can avoid the payment obligation.
 However, after the employee has resigned, the employer can no longer unilaterally terminate the non-competition obligation.